At The Language Factory we specialise in delivering high-quality business translations quickly, professionally and

 #5.
 Maintain our ethical values and make a meaningful contribution

 We strive to be helpful to clients and to others where we can.
 We proudly support the international development charity MicroLoan Foundation.
 Every project placed with The Language Factory helps to make a positive contribution to the lives of women in Africa.

 At The Language Factory although your translators are 100% human, we do use Computer Aided Translation (CAT) tools as an aid to translation.
 They do not replicate or replace our expert human translators, because they do the translation job best, but the judicious application of CAT tools facilitates speed and accuracy through the translation process.

 How our translation tech works

-The key benefit of translation tech is Translation Memory (TM).
-Different translation texts often share common and/or repetitive language.
-Using Translation Memory on your projects means the same phrases within a project need not be translated again and again.
+The key benefit of translation tech is the creation and use of Translation Memories (TMs).
+Different texts often share common and/or repetitive language.
+Using Translation Memory tools on your projects means the same phrases within a project need not be translated again and again.

 TMs remembers every sentence we translate.
 Should that sentence re-appear, either in the same translation file or elsewhere in your project, it is automatically recalled from memory and instantly integrated into its new position.

-But don’t worry, your translator still checks each sentence generated over for context and appropriateness.
+But don’t worry, your translator still checks each sentence generated for context and appropriateness.
 They may amend it a little to better fit its new location, but they won’t need to re-translate the source text from scratch, saving valuable time (and money!).

 In-tool verification checks are also used by both our translators and PMs.
 These are fine-tuned to work better than a human eye in many cases.
 This verification can help to check for inconsistent translations and certain errors, such as missing punctuation or incorrect numbers.
 Tools like this can’t and don’t replace human beings, but are a valuable tool in our final human checks.